Mavacamten in Adults With Symptomatic Obstructive HCM Who Are Eligible for Septal Reduction Therapy - VALOR-HCM

 - No patients had chronic heart failure, syncope, or sudden cardiac death

-The results of this trial indicate that mavacamten improved symptoms and significantly reduced eligibility for needing SRT among symptomatic patients with obstructive HCM who were considering SRT.
+The results of this trial indicate that mavacamten for 16 weeks improved symptoms and significantly reduced eligibility for needing SRT among symptomatic patients with obstructive HCM who were considering SRT.
+The cross-over study confirms the efficacy of mavacamten at 56 weeks.

 Mavacamten is a targeted inhibitor of cardiac myosin.
 It decreases the number of myosin-actin cross-bridges and reduces excessive contractility characteristic of HCM.
 In the EXPLORER-HCM trial too, mavacamten was superior to placebo in improving patient-centered outcomes.
 The current findings are thus complementary to that trial.
 Long-term data on both safety and efficacy with mavacamten, as well as any impact on clinical outcomes, are needed.